-Our current Chief Executive Officer and Chief Financial Officer did not receive any incentive fee allocation payments in 2020.
-Amounts paid to our other named executive officers in respect of incentive fee allocations are disclosed in the "All Other Compensation" column in the Summary Compensation Table.
-For 2020, these amounts include incentive fee allocation payments that accrued in 2019 but vested and were paid in 2020.
-These incentive fee allocation payments related to legacy asset monetizations that occurred in 2019.
+Other than our Chief Executive Officer, our current NEOs did not receive any incentive fee allocation payments in 2021.
+Amounts paid to our named executive officers in respect of incentive fee allocations are disclosed in the "All Other Compensation" column in the Summary Compensation Table.
 We exclude accrued but unvested incentive allocation payments from the periods disclosed in the Summary Compensation Table in recognition that such amounts remain subject to forfeiture and are therefore not reflective of compensation paid or earned by the named executive officers during such periods.